 ALABAMA Statute(s), regulation(s), and initial effective date(s) ALA.
-CODE § 20-2-23 (West 2023) (eff.
-1971).
+CODE § 20-2-23 (West 2024).
 Substantive amendment(s) to statewide law(s) May 10, 2016 - Kratom-related substances added to the list of Schedule I controlled substances.
 Is kratom or its related substances controlled?
 Yes.
 Mitragynine and 7-hydroxymitragynine are Schedule I controlled substances.
 Defined term(s) None.
 Limitations on possession, distribution, sale, or manufacture The limitations placed by Alabama law on Schedule I controlled substances.
 Product label requirements None.
 Penalties for violations The penalties placed by Alabama law on Schedule I controlled substances.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation None.

 ALASKA

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

-Limitations on N/A

-possession, distribution, sale, or manufacture
+Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

-Other statewide N/A

-provisions of note
+Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

-Recently proposed None.
+Recently proposed legislation None.

-legislation

 ARIZONA Statute(s), regulation(s), and initial effective date(s) ARIZ.
 REV. STAT.
-ANN. §§ 36-795 to 36-795.03 (West 2023) (eff.
+ANN. §§ 36-795 to 36-795.03 (West 2024) (eff.
 Aug.
 27, 2019).
 Substantive amendment(s) to statewide law(s) September 24, 2022 - Amendment modifying definitions, contamination of product provisions, and applicability of statute relating to pure food control.
 Is kratom or its related substances controlled?
 No. Defined term(s) "Processor" is a person that sells, prepares, manufactures, distributes, wholesales, or maintains kratom products or that advertises, represents, or holds itself out as selling, preparing or maintaining kratom products."
 "Retailer" is a person that sells or distributes kratom products or that advertises, represents, or holds itself out as selling or maintaining kratom products.
 "Kratom product" is a food product or dietary ingredient containing any part of the leaf of the plant Mitragyna speciosa.
 Limitations on possession, distribution, sale, or manufacture Processors and retailers may not prepare, distribute, sell, or expose for sale any kratom products: Adulterated with a dangerous non-kratom substance; Contaminated with a dangerous non-kratom substance, including any controlled substance; Containing a level of 7-hydroxymitragynine in the alkaloid fraction that is greater than two (2) percent of the alkaloid composition of the product; or Containing any synthetic alkaloid, including synthetic mitragynine, synthetic 7-hydroxymitragynine or any other synthetically derived compounds of the kratom plant.
 Dealers (or processors/retailers, after September 2022) may not distribute, sell, or expose for sale a kratom product to an individual under age 18.
 Product label requirements Dealers (or processors/retailers, after September 2022) that prepare, distribute, sell, or expose for sale a food that is represented to be a kratom product must disclose on the product label the factual basis on which that representation is made.
 Dealers (or processors/retailers, after September 2022) may not prepare, distribute, sell, or expose for sale a kratom product that does not include on its package or label the amount of mitragynine and 7-hydroxymitragynine contained in the product.